 Area IV Geology Concentration Requirements 43 credit hours of geology, including G110, G205, G206, G209, G221, G222, G303, G304, G323, G334, G495, three 400-level or higher geology courses, and a field camp of at least 3 credit hours approved by the faculty of the Department of Geology.
 At the senior level, students may follow a General Geology Option or may specialize in the Environmental Geology Option.
-For the General Geology Option, any three 400-level or higher courses may be selected except G420 Regional Geology Field Trip.
-If G410 Undergraduate Research in Geology is selected for one of these courses, it must total at least 3 credit hours.
-For the Environmental Geology Option, the three 400-level courses must be selected from among G406, G413, G415, and G451.
-Also, for the Environmental Geology Option, G460 Internship in Geology may be substituted for the field camp requirement.
-GEOL G107, G109, G115, G130, and G180 do not count toward the geology concentration requirement of 43 credit hours but may be applied as electives toward the university-required total of 122 credit hours.
-No grade below C-will be accepted in any of these geology courses.
+For the General Geology Option, any three 400-level or higher courses may be selected except G420 Regional Geology Field Trip.1 If G410 Undergraduate Research in Geology is selected for one of these courses, it must total at least 3 credit hours.
+For the Environmental Geology Option, the three 400-level courses must be selected from among G406, G413, G415, and G430 or G451.
+Also, for the Environmental Geology Option, G460 Internship in Geology may be substituted for the field camp requirement if the internship includes a significant field-based component.
+GEOL G107, G109, G115, G130, G180, and G185 do not count toward the geology concentration requirement of 43 credit hours but may be applied as electives toward the university-required total of 122 credit hours.
+No grade below C- will be accepted in any of these geology courses.